- 13 November 2020: added Creating Custom Content for Business Roles

 IMPORTANT: The reverse is not true, i.e. there are many security roles in your SAP S/4HANA system that are not considered business roles.
 These are provided for other purposes such as administration.

-These security roles by convention start with “SAP_BR_” e.g. General Ledger Accountant has security role SAP_BR_GL_ACCOUNTANT.
+By convention, these security roles start with “SAP_BR_” e.g. General Ledger Accountant has security role SAP_BR_GL_ACCOUNTANT.

 You can see the security role name listed in the SAP Fiori apps reference library, e.g. select main filter SAP Fiori apps for SAP S/4HANA, then sub-filter by Roles, then search for your role name by keyword, e.g. “general” for General Ledger Accountant.
 You can see the security role name listed as the technical id of the business role.